Christophe28/workshop/README.md

 10h35-10h45 : Break

-10h50-12h: Coding by the candidates
+10h50-12h: Challenge the candidates by coding

 12h10-12h30 : Debriefing experience & Showing the expected version of reposting